 Ivacy offers desktop clients which are beginner-friendly, but also have advanced features for those who know what they’re doing.
 Sadly, the mobile clients aren’t so hot, and are too basic and seemingly rarely updated.

 Ivacy employs the usual suspects when it comes to security protocols, and boasts added features like a kill switch and split tunneling (meaning you can specify that only certain apps use the VPN).

 It’s worth mentioning the seven-day refund policy, which is obviously useful, but has some limitations.
 Namely that you won’t benefit from it if you used Bitcoin or Paymentwall to pay for the service, or if you have used more than 7GB of data, or connected more than 30 times.

 When you consider all that it offers, Ivacy has a seriously tempting long-term price plan.
 While the other plans aren’t anything special in terms of their cost, if you can commit for two years, you’ll get one of the cheapest deals you’ll find anywhere.
+Further note that at the time of writing there was a sale on, so the pricing mentioned below may change in the near future.
 The packages available are:

 Best VPN for free usage

 Number of servers: N/A | Server locations: 50 | IP addresses: N/A | Maximum devices supported: Unlimited